Texas Tech University

 How long is a Master’s degree program duration?

-• Most graduate programs are 36-credit hours (or 12 classes).
+• Most graduate programs are either 30- or 36-credit hours (10 or 12 classes).
 The program duration is up to you, your time, and available finances.
-As a distance student, once you start, you will be required to take at least one class each Fall and Spring semester (six years).
-If you are able to add a summer class to your plan, you can complete the program sooner (four years).
-Many distance students successfully manage two courses each Fall and Spring semester (three years).
-Some students manage to earn their graduate degree in just four terms (a year and a half) by taking three courses each semester, including summer.
+As a distance learning student, once you start, you will be required to take at least one class each Fall and Spring semester.
+If you are able to add a summer class to your plan, you can complete your degree sooner.
+Many distance students successfully manage two courses each Fall and Spring semester.
+Some students manage to earn their graduate degree in just four terms by taking two or three courses each semester, including summer.

 How many classes can I enroll in each semester?